KKOL-FM: History

 Until his death in 2016, longtime Hawaiian radio personality and concert promoter "Uncle" Tom Moffatt hosted a Saturday morning program for many years.

 Salem Media Group, Inc. announced on March 17, 2025, the sale of their remaining radio stations and digital assets in Honolulu, Hawaii to Malama Media Group.
 Malama intends to keep all radio stations in their present formats.

+On September 3, 2026, KKOL-FM rebranded as "Kool 107.9".
+The station held a 1.6 share in the July 2026 Eastlan ratings, below rivaling KORL-FM's 1.7.